Registration for the 2014/2015 school year will start on Monday, April 7, 2014 and proceed according to the following schedule.

 The registration process is designed to give Phase One students priority in class selection, with one important exception:

-If a student has already taken a required course such as a Practical Writing class or a Research Paper class (this includes Journals), the student must not register for any classes in that category before Phase Three begins.
+If a student has already taken a required course such as a Practical Writing class or a Research Paper class, the student must not register for any classes in that category before Phase Three begins.

 This restriction is necessary in order to give the students who need required courses an opportunity to register for those classes.
 If this is the first time you are registering for a 5000 or 6000 level class, you may only register for one class from each category until phase three.

-No student may sign up for more than one section of a required or multi-sectioned course such as Con Law, Legal Profession, Civil Pretrial Practice, Trial Practice, or Interviewing and Counseling.
-This restriction applies in all phases of registration and for the Class of 2015, no more than one Legal Writing III class.
+No student may sign up for more than one section of a required or multi-sectioned course such as Con Law, Legal Profession, Civil Pretrial Practice, Trial Practice, Legal Writing III or Interviewing and Counseling.
+This restriction applies in all phases of registration.

 The Registrar's Office will monitor the registration process to ensure compliance with the rules outlined above and will clean up any problems that might arise.
 In the event that a student registers for a class without regard for the above mentioned restrictions, the Registrar's Office will remove classes from the student's schedule without notice to the student.